Mach3tryhard/Find-Rakis/README.md

 * **C++ 23**: Core programming language.
 * **SFML 3.0.2**: Graphics, Windowing, System, and Audio modules.
 * **CMake**: Build system and dependency management (FetchContent).

-### 6. Design Patterns & Architecture

-To ensure code quality and extensibility, the project implements several Object-Oriented Design Patterns:

-* **Game Manager Pattern:** Encapsulates the entire game state, window management, and reset logic (`GameManager.h`).
-* **Factory Pattern:** Used in `Factory.h` to dynamically generate Celestial bodies (Stars, Planets, Black holes, Asteroids) based on biome types.
-* **Command Pattern:** Used in the Menu system to decouple UI buttons from their specific actions (Start Game, Exit, Regenerate).
-* **Smart Pointers:** `std::unique_ptr` is used for memory management of the Universe and Starfield to prevent memory leaks during world regeneration.